 The optional type parameters are either one type variable ' ident, for type constructors with one parameter, or a list of type variables (' $ident_1, \ldots,$ ' $ident_n$ ), for type constructors with several parameters.
-Each type parameter may be prefixed by a variance constraint + (resp. -) indicating that the parameter is covariant (resp. contravariant).
+Each type parameter may be prefixed by a variance constraint + (resp. -) indicating that the parameter is covariant (resp. contravariant), and an injectivity annotation! indicating that the parameter can be deduced from the whole type.
 These type parameters can appear in the type expressions of the right-hand side of the definition, optionally restricted by a variance constraint; i.e. a covariant parameter may only appear on the right side of a functional arrow (more precisely, follow the left branch of an even number of arrows), and a contravariant parameter only the left side (left branch of an odd number of arrows).
 If the type has a representation or an equation, and the parameter is free (i.e. not bound via a type constraint to a constructed type), its variance constraint is checked but subtyping etc. will use the inferred variance of the parameter, which may be less restrictive; otherwise (i.e. for abstract types or non-free parameters), the variance must be given explicitly, and the parameter is invariant if no variance is given.